MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/03-migrate-sql-server-workloads-azure-sql-database.md

 ## Generate the database schema with DMA

 Before we begin the migration, we need to make sure the schema exists at the target database.
-We'll use DMA to create the schema from the source and apply it to the target.
+We use DMA to create the schema from the source and apply it to the target.

 1. Launch Data Migration Assistant.